junjun-jiang/3D-Point-Cloud-Completion-Benchmark/README.md

 - Consistency
 - Plausibility.
 Plausibility is evaluated as the classification accuracy in percentage by a pre-trained PointNet model.
 - Intersection over Union (IoU)
+- Mean Intersection over Union(mIoU)
 - JSD: The Jensen-Shannon Divergence between marginal distributions defined in the Euclidean 3D space.
-- Coverage:Coverage is measured as the fraction of the point clouds in B that were matched to point clouds in A.
+- Coverage(COV):Coverage  measures the fraction of point clouds in the reference set that is matched to at least one point cloud in the generated set.
+For each point cloud in the generated set, its nearest neighbor in the reference set is marked as a match.
-- Minimum Matching Distance (MMD)
+- Minimum Matching Distance (MMD):MMD is proposed to complement coverage as a metric that measures quality.For each point cloud in the reference set, the distance to its nearest neighbor in the generated set is computed and averaged.
     - MMD-EMD
     - MMD-CD
+- Point Moving Distance(PMD):minimize the sum of all displacement vector

 ## Papers